camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 {{< img src="../../img/cockpit-documentation.png" title="Set Job Priority" >}}

 This feature allows you to inspect documentation added in the Camunda Modeler.
 To do so, open the Documentation tab.
 Elements with a documentation are indicated with a {{< glyphicon name="info-sign" >}} in the diagram.
 The documentation table lists all documented elements.
-Click on a table row to highlight the element in the diagram.
+Click on the table row to highlight the element in the diagram.

 To view long documentations, click on the {{< glyphicon name="info-sign" >}} on the element or the documentation link in the table.
 This opens a modal which displays the formated documentation in a textbox.
 To copy the documentation to the clipboard, click on {{< glyphicon name="copy" >}} button.